sanchit-sehgal/terminal-program/README.md

 ## Troubleshooting Guide
 Throughout the installation of this program, your terminal may ask you to enter your "sudo" password.
 This is nothing to be afraid of.
 Unless you specifically set a "sudo" password when you installed your Linux distribution, it will normally be automatically set to your computer's login password.

+If you are having any issues installing VirtualBox on Windows (or running Manajaro on a virtual machine), please reference [this YouTube video.](https://www.youtube.com/watch?v=P62eAZQyjTc&t=835s) It is the best installation guide I could find.

 If there are any other concerns/issues with installing the program, please send a request in the Issues tab of this repository.
 I will attend to it as soon as I can.